Make a Mess

 Make a mess

-- Name each picture or object that starts with the letter M and comment that the letter M makes the /m/ sound.
+- Help the children name each picture or object that starts with the letter M and comment that the letter M makes the /m/ sound.

 - Have the children take turns selecting a picture or object that starts with M to mix into a mess.